linker3000/Z80-Board/README.md

 * TMS27C128-25 EPROM
 * HM628128 1M (128Kx8) SRAM (half-used, as in the original design)
 * 74HCT00 quad NAND gate - see note below
-* Lattice GAL20V8B-25LP - programmed using a TL866II device programmer/tester
+* Lattice GAL22V10D-10LP (original design used a 20V8) - programmed using a TL866II device programmer/tester
 * Each chip is decoupled by a 100nF ceramic capacitor
 * Lots of male header pins for the wirewrapping
 * Indicator LEDs and resistors (see schematic)